orcagurl17/linked-blog-starter-md/lists/TO DO (Long Term).md

+- WORK
+	- Currently attempting to control my schedule more with aiming for getting 3 full days off a week and working SCO
 - PC/ART
 	- Sort uploads into a playlist on BERYL DUMPING GROUND channel sorted by upload/creation date, and put date created in the descriptions (of course exclude the Tunny Delirium Era vids lmfao)
 	- Work on art page on website